codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 ## Using Objects

-As discussed earlier, objects have both a state and behavior.
  Here are some examples on how to create objects with our previous defined classes, and use them.

 ``` Java
 // Rectangle Class